withastro/docs/src/pages/en/guides/debugging.md

 ## Need more?

-Come and chat with us on [Discord](https://astro.build/chat) and explain your issue on the `#support-threads` channel.
+Come and chat with us on [Discord](https://astro.build/chat) and explain your issue in the `#support-threads` channel.
 We’re always happy to help!